Masum-Shakil/product-category-filtering-project/README.md

 3. Install the requirements.txt using "pip install -r requirements.txt"
 4. Turn on and configure the mysql database
 5. Perform the model migrations using "python manage.py makemigrations" and "python manage.py migrate"
+6. Insert the brand, seller, warranty, product type and product information data using admin panel.
-6. Run the project usinng "python manage.py runserver"
+7. Run the project usinng "python manage.py runserver"